Guy Fawkes Day Family Activities

 Activities run from from 11am – 3pm, when the bonfire will be lit.
 Children must be accompanied by an adult at all times.
 Please wear clothes suitable for playing outdoors.
 Wellies are advisable.

-Between activities, enjoy the fresh air and see the sheep, heavy horses and the other traditional breed farm animals including oxen, chickens and geese.
+Between activities, enjoy the fresh air and see the heavy horses and the other traditional breed farm animals including oxen, chickens and geese.
 There are lovely woodland walks and children can explore our woodland play area (and meet Knucker the dragon).

 The Museum’s historic buildings are fascinating places to explore, plus you can learn how food was prepared in the Tudor kitchen and see how flour is milled in the watermill – where you can buy grain and feed the hungry ducks on the mill pond.